 9. Cart abandonment push notifications enjoy a click rate of 16%, while re-engagement mobile marketing strategies that use push notifications see a CTR of 13%.
 Recently-viewed push notification campaigns also fetch a CTR of 13%.

 10. The click rate is observed to be at the highest during the period between afternoon until 6 pm in the evening.
 Wednesdays and weekends are the preferable days for boosting opening rates.

 11. July and December witness the highest subscription rates in a year.

 12. The perfect day and time for sending push notifications vary from industry to industry.
-Typically, eCommerce will get the best responses between 3 to 4 pm on Wednesdays, media, and publishing derive best results between 9 to 10 am on Tuesdays, BFSI on Tuesdays between 3 to 5 pm, whereas digital marketing agencies will see best results between 2 to 7 pm on Tuesdays.
+Typically, eCommerce will get the best responses between 3 to 4 pm on Wednesdays, media, and publishing derive the best results between 9 to 10 am on Tuesdays, BFSI on Tuesdays between 3 to 5 pm, whereas digital marketing agencies will see the best results between 2 to 7 pm on Tuesdays.

 13. Adding actionable CTAs can boost push notification campaign outcomes by 40+%.